Daundy/PathFinding/README.md

-Program was made to guide an entity to another moving entity.
+Program was made to guide an entity along a path.
 Programmed in Java and outputs positions, velocities, etc, to a text file.
 Code can be found in "src".